samjross/flannelJesus.github.io/_posts/2014-09-15-variable-height-sticky-footer-with-flexbox.md

 I have a crappy footer on this site at the moment.
 It is 'sticky' in the wrong way -- it uses `position: fixed` so it stays on screen always.
 My idea of a 'sticky footer' is more that it stays pushed to the bottom, regardless of the content above it.

+<aside>Changed the design of this site to reflect the results of this post as of 18 Sep 2014.</aside>

 I'm just using the default Bootstrap sticky footer.
 The Bootstrap code for it is this:

 {% highlight html %}